Rethinking the future of global health

 Simultaneous regional dialogues

-Wellcome has commissioned regional partners to organise dialogues among government and non-governmental stakeholders from these regions:
+Wellcome commissioned regional partners to organise dialogues among government and non-governmental stakeholders.

-At these dialogues, stakeholders will discuss the specific needs of their regions and how changes to the global health system can be made possible.
-The five discussion papers will be used to kickstart dialogue and generate ideas in these meetings.
+At these dialogues, stakeholders discussed the specific needs of their regions and how changes to the global health system could be made possible.

 - Early 2026